Cross border dispatch via the delivery platform – this means a win-win situation for all parties involved. Read how it works.

 A single interface allows entry into the European market

 A big plus for merchants who send via the delivery platform: They have access to this invaluable know-how, networks, and resources through a single entry point.
 E-shops can thus easily enter new markets and test them.
 “Whether it’s the choice of carrier, invoicing, or claims – our customers only have one contact person to deal with – us,” says Wunderlich.

 “We do not leave our customers alone, but accompany them intensively up to ‘Go Live’ and beyond.”

-Dealers who choose SEVEN SENDERS enjoy another advantage: they are looked after from A to Z and get everything they need to get safely to the start: Documentation, label factsheets, timings for resource planning.
+E-tailers who choose Seven Senders enjoy another advantage: they are looked after from A to Z and get everything they need to get safely to the start: documentation, label factsheets, timings for resource planning.
 “We don’t leave our customers alone,” emphasizes Wunderlich.
 “Our implementation team accompanies them intensively during the implementation – and beyond.

 Cross-border delivery is much more than just transporting goods from A to B. Top-class shipping gives shops a competitive advantage – throughout Europe.
 Wunderlich: “Our customers are satisfied because their customers are satisfied.
 That’s our driving force.”